00bradw/vanSite/pages/tour.md

 ## Sleeping configuration 3: "Queen Camping"

 Similar to the twin configuration, the platform can span flush with the top of the kitchen counter to become a 60" wide (queen sized) sleeping platform.
 The kitchen counter is specifically designed with this configuration in mind; the sink faucet is mounted in back of the counter and can fold away, and the sink and burned basin have covers which are flush with the rest of the counter top.
-In this configuration, campers can use most off-the-shelf queen sized sleeping mats, or two single mats joined together.
+In this configuration, campers can use most off-the-shelf queen sized sleeping mats, or two twin mats in tandem.

 <figure style="text-align: center;">
    <img src="..\assets\img\tour\PXL_20241231_214501615.webp" >